shavuparmar/Githubprofile/README.md

 # - GitHub Profile Viewer

-Satsagram is a modern web application built with **React**, **Vite**, and **TailwindCSS** that allows users to search for any GitHub username and instantly view their public profile information and repositories.
+GithubProfile is a modern web application built with **React**, **Vite**, and **TailwindCSS** that allows users to search for any GitHub username and instantly view their public profile information and repositories.
 Leveraging the power of the [GitHub REST API](https://api.github.com), this project demonstrates how to fetch and display real-time data from GitHub in a beautiful, responsive UI.
 The app is designed for speed, accessibility, and ease of use, making it a perfect example of how to integrate third-party APIs into a React frontend.

-With Satsagram, you can enter any GitHub username and see their avatar, bio, follower/following counts, and a list of their public repositories, including stars, forks, and primary language.
+With GithubProfile, you can enter any GitHub username and see their avatar, bio, follower/following counts, and a list of their public repositories, including stars, forks, and primary language.
 The interface is enhanced with smooth animations and styled with TailwindCSS for a clean, modern look.
 This project is ideal for learning how to work with APIs in React, manage asynchronous data, and build attractive, interactive UIs.

 ---